 |ART 133 Visual Arts Foundation||4|

 |ART 287 Portfolio and Resume Preparation||1||See Note 2.|

 - Part-time students should consult their faculty advisors regarding appropriate course sequences.

-- Students who plan to transfer into a Bachelor’s of Fine Arts (B.F.A.) program may need to develop a transfer portfolio during their last semester of study.
+- Student must develop a transfer portfolio during their last semester of study.

 For additional information on this program, please contact the Division of Arts, Humanities and Social Sciences: 804-706-5086 (Chester Campus) or 804-594-1509 (Midlothian Campus).